Optically Probing Tunable Band Topology in Atomic Monolayers

 Guided by the spin-orbit coupling (SOC)-driven topological band inversion in HgTe/CdTe quantum wells~\cite{Konig2007:S}, we seek suitable SOC in atomic monolayers (MLs) for a tunable band topology~\cite{Ajayan2016:PT,Reis2017:S}.
 While graphene has motivated important advances~\cite{Kane2005:PRL,Kane2005:PRL2}, its weak SOC and a negligible gap $\sim$40 $\mu$eV~\cite{Sichau2019:PRL} make its topological properties very fragile.
 In the opposite limit, ML Bi on a SiC substrate has a strong SOC with a huge topological gap ($\sim0.8$ eV)~\cite{Reis2017:S}, but its indirect gap is unlikely to support excitons and its large characteristic energies make altering the band ordering very challenging.

 Instead of these extreme cases, we expect that MLs with intermediate SOC strengths and a direct band gap are more promising.
 A tunable band topology could be experimentally probed by a change in optical selection rules, as a consequence of the change in the relevant topological numbers.
-We propose how to realize that in Fig.~\ref{fig:Scheme} where the band structure of the monolayer is changed through the interplay between magnetic proximity effects and electrostatic gating.
+Remarkably, we reveal how this topology in a single layer becomes tunable by simply changing an applied electric field in the presence of magnetic proximity effects, shown in Fig.~\ref{fig:Scheme}, or with magnetic doping.

 The connection between band topology and optical selection rules was recently established for chiral fermions~\cite{Zhang2018:PRL,Cao2018:PRL}, such as graphene-based systems and transition-metal dichalcogenides (TMDs), where the winding number~\cite{Asboth:2016} characterizing the topology of Bloch bands directly modifies the allowed optical transitions and the excitonic properties.
 As in the generalization of semiclassical equations of motion to include Berry-phase effects~\cite{Xiao2010:RMP}, recognizing the importance of winding numbers in the optical response opens novel opportunities.